Mdot5596/Timeline-Takedown/README.md

 - Poster drafts and the final promotional poster

+- Game build

 # 🕹️ How to Play
-All assets and project files are contained witin the repository, as well as a build.
+All assets and project files are contained witin the repository, as well as a build for the game.
+1. Clone this Repository
+2. Unzip File called "Build of Game"
+3. Launch Timeline Takedown.exe
+4. Enjoy

 For quicker setup and play, head over to my itchio page for further instructions on how to play: https://morganhodge.itch.io/timeline-takedown